 And I remember feeling a sense of accomplishment and a new found confidence in myself because of this experience.

 And yet, the farther away from home I find myself, the more my appreciation for it grows.

 Now we have reached the dilemma that I acquired by leaving my comfort zone and diving headfirst into a new place.
 It’s the sense of discontent that comes from the thought of staying in one spot for too long.

 That itch to pick up and go as far as you can, and soak up as much as you can, while you can.

 I’m still chasing that feeling.
 And I’m here to take you with me.

-My best friend I mentioned earlier is my now boyfriend, Alex.
+My best friend I mentioned earlier is my now husband, Alex.
+You’ll see his name pop up often on this site.
 The best way I can describe to you our differing personalities is by the use of the Disney classic, The Jungle Book.
-Alex is like Baloo, the free-spirited dancing bear, who genuinely believes in the goodness of the world, and that everything turns out alright.
+Alex is like Baloo, the free-spirited dancing bear, who genuinely believes in the goodness of the world, and that everything will turn out alright.
 I, on the other hand, more closely resemble Bagheera, the black panther who is constantly fretting over frivolous details, is skeptical of everything, and whose primary concern is safety.

 But sometimes you just have to hold your nose and take the plunge, and soon enough you will discover that the water is fine.